Includes: a lesson plan (slide presentation)

 Check out our Teaching handwriting on demand workshop.

-Focus: using interesting and thought-provoking images to motivate students for writing
+Focus: using current events and themes to motivate students for writing